hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 If you are not a ``vsc3*`` user and also want to test, please ask the helpdesk to add you to the reservation.

+Additionally some of the login nodes have been migrated as well.
+To land on a Rocky 9 login node, you need to connect to ``login-rocky9.hpc.kuleuven.be`` (as opposed to the ``login.hpc.kuleuven.be`` server you normally use).
+Note that the ``skylake`` architecture of the current login nodes is different from the architectures in the ``rocky9_pilot`` reservation.
+One consequence is that the ``module avail`` command might not show all modules relevant to compute jobs.
+The ``module spider`` command can be used as an alternative, see :ref:`the module system on Leuven clusters <leuven_module_system>` for background information.
+If you encounter inconsistencies between modules available for Rocky 8 and Rocky 9, please contact the support team.

 .. _expected impact: